10 Things to Remember for Winter RVing

 Go to your local hardware store and stock up on a snow shovel, ice scraper, and a bag of de-icer.
 Whether you’re constructing a makeshift RV skirt (snow against the coach), cleaning the outside of the RV, or preparing to leave the campground, you’ll be thankful for a simple shovel.
 These items are small, but they can prevent quite the headache.

 Finally, cozy up the inside!
 Winter RVing is all about experiencing beautiful snowscapes and icy wonderlands, but it does not need to include shivering at night.
 Save the freezing temperatures for tomorrow’s hike—you’re staying warm tonight.

 Invest in a nice, large down comforter for your bed.
 Bring along plenty of blankets, warm clothes, and house shoes for walking on chilly floors.
 Also, as mentioned above, space heaters are a great addition to a winter RV trip.
 They are affordable, small, and if you’re connected to shore power, you won’t be using the expensive propane in your furnace.

 Contact Kirkland RV to Get Started Today

 Kirkland RV is the most reliable, competitive new and used RV dealers in the Seattle area.
 We offer a great selection from high-quality manufacturers, with a sales team that is dedicated to helping you choose the best RV for your needs.
-For more information, call us at (425)-318-7590 or fill out the form at the bottom of the page.
+For more information, call us or fill out the form at the bottom of the page.